replikativ/datahike/doc/bb-pod.md

 - pull
 - pull-many
 - q
+- release-db (release the DB-object to free memory)
 - since
 - schema
 - transact (returns the transaction-report as map)
+- with-db (a macro that avoids storing the DB-object)

 ## Example usage